Olivia Jade: Repercussions

 On March 14, 2019, two days after the scandal broke, Sephora distanced itself from Olivia, announcing that the company would be ending its makeup partnership with her.
 TRESemmé also dropped her as a sales partner.
 Some media outlets had reported that Olivia dropped out of USC due to fears of being "viciously bullied"; however, a university spokesperson later confirmed that Olivia remained enrolled at the school.

 Olivia was subjected to public shaming, cyberbullying, and generalized ridicule through social and traditional media after allegations of the scandal surfaced.
 Olivia's social media platforms were inundated with critical comments and she ultimately disabled the comment features on her Instagram account.
 Slate writer Heather Schwedel said that Olivia checked "all the right boxes for ridicule", while comedian John Oliver, speaking on Last Week Tonight with John Oliver, opined that "death threats" were inappropriate but a limited period of joke-making at Olivia's expense would be socially acceptable.
-On December 2, 2019, Olivia broke her silence on the scandal in a video posted to her YouTube account titled "Hi Again."
+On December 2, 2019, Olivia returned to YouTube for the first time since the scandal broke in a video posted to her account titled "Hi Again."
 However, she did not address the scandal directly, saying in the video that she had been "legally barred" from doing so.

 USC scheduled a hearing in March 2019 to determine if Olivia should be identified as a "disruptive individual", which could result in a lifetime ban from the university.

 In October 2019, the USC Registrar confirmed that Olivia and her sister were no longer enrolled at the university, but the university said that because of student privacy laws it would not confirm whether the sisters were expelled.